QureGenAI-Biotech/TyxonQ/docs/source/quickstart.rst

 Switch the Dtype
 --------------------

-TensorCircuit supports simulation using 32/64 bit precession.
+TyxonQ supports simulation using 32/64 bit precession.
 The default dtype is 32-bit as "complex64".
-Change this by ``tc.set_dtype("complex128")``.
+Change this by ``tq.set_dtype("complex128")``.

-``tc.dtypestr`` always returns the current dtype string: either "complex64" or "complex128".
+``tq.dtypestr`` always returns the current dtype string: either "complex64" or "complex128".

 Setup the Contractor
 ------------------------

-TensorCircuit is a tensornetwork contraction-based quantum circuit simulator.
+TyxonQ is a tensornetwork contraction-based quantum circuit simulator.
 A contractor is for searching for the optimal contraction path of the circuit tensornetwork.

 There are various advanced contractors provided by third-party packages, such as `opt-einsum <https://github.com/dgasmith/opt_einsum>`__ and `cotengra <https://github.com/jcmgray/cotengra>`__.